fsspec/filesystem_spec/docs/source/features.rst

-The :func:`fsspec.core.OpenFile` class provides a convenient way to prescribe the manner to open some file (local, remote, in a compressed store, etc.) which is portable, and ca also apply any compression and text-mode to the file.
-These instances are also serialisable, because the do not contain any open files.
+The :func:`fsspec.core.OpenFile` class provides a convenient way to prescribe the manner to open some file (local, remote, in a compressed store, etc.) which is portable, and can also apply any compression and text-mode to the file.
+These instances are also serialisable, because they do not contain any open files.

 The way to work with ``OpenFile`` s is to isolate interaction with in a ``with`` context.
 It is